-- 1. The student must not have been enrolled in college on a full-time basis during any semester or term in the last four consecutive years. - 2.
-Only grades for courses taken at least four years prior to the request for academic forgiveness may be disregarded for graduation grade-point average computation. - 3.
+1. The student must not have been enrolled in college on a full-time basis during any semester or term in the last four consecutive years.

+- Only grades for courses taken at least four years prior to the request for academic forgiveness may be disregarded for graduation grade-point average computation. - 3.
 To be eligible to apply for academic forgiveness, a student must be currently admitted to Mountwest Community & Technical College and enrolled. - 4.
 Grades disregarded for graduation GPA computation remain on the student's permanent transcript. - 5.
-The student applies for academic forgiveness by submitting an application for "Academic Forgiveness" to the Mountwest Dean of Student Services.
-The application for academic forgiveness can be accepted, modified, or rejected upon submission.
-Upon request, a justification will be provided for any changes made to the application. - If the student applies for academic forgiveness, he/she must be aware that this is a Mountwest procedure that may not be recognized by other institutions of higher education in which the student may transfer.
+The student applies for academic forgiveness by submitting an "Application for Academic Forgiveness" to the Mountwest Vice President for Student Services.
+The "Application for Academic Forgiveness" can be accepted, modified, or rejected upon submission.
+Upon request, a justification will be provided for any changes made to the application. - If the student applies for academic forgiveness, he/she must be aware that this is a Mountwest Community & Technical College procedure that may not be recognized by other institutions of higher education to which the student may transfer.